 Penetration testing is an authorized simulation of an attack on a system, network, or application to find potential vulnerabilities that can be exploited.
 Pentesting can be loosely placed into 3 categories, black, grey or white box testing.

 Since the previous review of web vulnerabilities mapped to the OWASP Top 10 previously published on Apr 10, 2017, the awareness document has been updated to reflect the current risk trends related to web applications.
-This document is meant as a reference for examples that to provide context, and support a universal understanding about the relevance of cybersecurity issues in

 Knowing the common web vulnerabilities is great, but often it is hard to think of specific examples that appear in popular news to show the layman the relevance of these issues.
 Let’s take the approach of following the OWASP Top 10 list.
 At the time of this writing, the last major update to the Top 10 list was in 2013.